Tomi Rae Hynie: Annulment of previous marriage to Javed Ahmed

 According to Dallas, Brown was angry and hurt that Hynie concealed her prior marriage to Javed Ahmed from him.
 Brown moved to file for annulment of his marriage to Hynie, which occurred after he was charged with domestic violence against her.

-In August 2003, Brown also demonstrated his intention to annul his marriage to Hynie by taking out a full page notice in Variety Magazine that featured Hynie, James II and himself on vacation at Disney World to announce that he and Hynie were going their separate ways.
-In addition to the public notice in Variety Magazine, Hynie was even asked to leave an overseas tour after Brown found out that she was married to another person at the time that she married him.
+In August 2003, Brown demonstrated his intention to annul his marriage to Hynie by taking out a full page notice in Variety Magazine that featured Hynie, James II and himself on vacation at Disney World to announce that he and Hynie were going their separate ways.

+In addition to the public notice in Variety Magazine, Hynie was asked to leave an overseas tour after Brown found out about her other marriage.
 According to Hynie, she was returning to the United States at that time to sign papers proving that her previous marriage was indeed dissolved.

-In 2004, the annulment of the marriage between Hynie and Javed Ahmed was granted by Family Court Judge Charlie Segars-Andrews in Charleston, South Carolina, dissolving the marriage on the basis that Hynie did not consummate the marriage with Ahmed and clearing the way for Brown and Hynie to remarry.
+In 2004, the annulment of the marriage between Hynie and Javed Ahmed was granted by Family Court Judge F.P.
+"Charlie" Segars-Andrews in Charleston, South Carolina, dissolving the marriage on the basis that Hynie did not consummate the marriage with Ahmed and clearing the way for Brown and Hynie to remarry.
 Judge Segars-Andrews also mentioned in the ruling that Ahmed was already married to at least one other woman in Pakistan and that Ahmed had fraudulently married Hynie to obtain U.S. citizenship.

-Dallas, Brown's lawyer, also mentioned that, although Hynie's marriage to Javed Ahmed was annulled after she married James Brown, the Brown-Hynie marriage was still not valid under South Carolina law because Brown and Hynie did not remarry after the annulment.
+Albert "Buddy" Dallas, Brown's lawyer, also mentioned that, although Hynie's marriage to Javed Ahmed was annulled after she married James Brown, the Brown-Hynie marriage was still not valid under South Carolina law because Brown and Hynie did not remarry after the annulment.

 Brown was to remarry Hynie once the annulment was granted, but he did not follow through on that action.
 According to Debra Opri, another of Brown's lawyers based in Los Angeles, Hynie knew that she was only Brown's companion, since Hynie signed a document in 2004 mentioning that she was not Brown's wife and that she would not refer to herself as his wife in the future.

 On January 27, 2015, Judge Doyet Early III ruled that Tomi Rae Hynie Brown was officially the widow of James Brown and that she was now Brown's widow for purposes of determining the distribution of Brown's estate.
 The decision was based on the grounds that Hynie's previous marriage was invalid and that James Brown had abandoned his efforts to annul his own marriage to Hynie.
-On June 17, 2020, a South Carolina Supreme Court judge ruled that Hynie was not legally married to Brown due to her failure to annulled her previous marriage.
+On June 17, 2020, the South Carolina Supreme Court judge ruled that Hynie was not legally married to Brown due to her failure to annul her previous marriage.
 The court also officially ruled that she has no right to any part of his estate.